Skip to main content

 • Desired curb appeal

 Over the past 20 years, metal roofing has become one of the most desired roofs.
 Metal roofing was popular in the early 1900s.
-And even with its recent reemergence of popularity, you won’t find many houses in neighborhoods that have metal roofs.
-But why?
-We attribute this to the upfront costs of metal.
+Even with its recent reemergence of popularity, you won’t find many houses in neighborhoods with metal roofs.

 Lowcountry home with a red metal roof